shammar001/UX-TheCulinaryCollab/README.md

 **Executive Summary**

-* Completed low-fidelity Wireframes to improve vision of website function and end product.
+* Completed lower-fidelity Wireframes to improve vision of website function and end product.

 * Sourced Cognitive Walkthroughs from other teams to obtain better understanding of current wireframes.